rumca-js/Django-link-archive/README.md

  - persistent - set if it is bookmarked
  - tag - set by the users, through forms
  - vote - set by the users, through forms.
 Decides how important the link is.
 Admin can arbitrarily define how long the range is
+ - age - set by the users.
+Minimal age that is required to view this link

 ## Bookmarks